PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 must leave the store at 128/128, add a runtime shared-scope/order/tuple test, update structural ownership counts, run sequential gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Late Concat shared-scope implementation

+`run_late_concat_layout_cleanup` now creates the scope internally, calls the four owners in the fixed order, and returns their four mappings as an ordered tuple.
+The lowerer keeps one `_late_concat_layout_results` composite via the shared pass context.
+It remains outside the phase store, which stays fixed at 128/128.

+The former scope and four unconsumed locals are gone, shortening lowerer state and the scope lifetime.
+Low-level imports remain compatibility re-exports;
+the unused lowerer core scope import was removed.
+A runtime test proves order, context identity, shared scope identity, and tuple order.

+Four focused and two architecture assertions initially reflected the old source representation.
+They now require the composite, internal scope, nested owner arguments, and the new four-ID orchestration sequence.
+No runtime or numerical failure occurred.

+Final sequential validation under core-only `uv`:

+- focused late-Concat/owner contracts: `76 passed in 3.10s`;
+- terminal-layout/pass-efficiency contracts: `94 passed in 1.94s`;
+- synthetic core runtime contracts: `55 passed in 1.04s`;
+- broader result contracts: `196 passed in 9.20s`;
+- focused architecture ownership repairs: `2 passed in 2.29s`;
+- full architecture contracts: `258 passed in 16.86s`;
+- targeted Ruff, bytecode compilation, fixed-capacity AST audit, and whitespace checks: passed.

+No root-model conversion was required because focused runtime equivalence covers the mechanical four-call extraction.
+Commit and push this unit.
+Resume with another non-store orchestration audit, keep the 128-phase bound fixed, and never create, update, or reopen a pull request.